ex7ort/Pc-checker/README.md

+## CURRENTLY DOWN I WILL UPLOAD THE CHECKER ONCE IM BACK FROM VACATION
 # Pc-checker
 A C++ scanner that searches your system for known Roblox cheat traces like Mooze, Matrix, Xeno, and more.
 Shows scan progress and logs all detections to a file.